fishcus/KAP-manual/en/driver/kyligence_odbc.en.md

 ## Kyligence ODBC Driver

+Kyligence Enterprise supports and provides ODBC Driver.

-Kyligence ODBC Driver is a ODBC Driver developed by Kyligence.
-It enables all functions of the Apache Kylin ODBC Driver and only supports the connection to KAP.
-Applications with ODBC interface can access KAP through this driver.
+It enables all functions of the Apache Kylin ODBC Driver and only supports the connection to Kyligence Enterprise.

-Kyligence ODBC Driver is a part of KAP Product line.
-The valid period of Kyligence ODBC Driver depends on that of KAP.
+Kyligence ODBC Driver is a part of Kyligence Enterprise Product line.
+The valid period of Kyligence ODBC Driver depends on that of Kyligence Enterprise.

 Currently, Kyligence ODBC Driver has following versions: